 Supporting third party file formats

 To index files created by some third party applications, or files using a third party file format, you need to install a Spotlight metadata importer.
 Some applications are bundled with such an importer, so you just need to install these applications to the Applications folder.
-But you may instead have to install a standalone Spotlight metadata importer (a file with with a .mdimporter filename extension) to the folder /Library/Spotlight
+But you may instead have to install a standalone Spotlight metadata importer (a file with with a .mdimporter filename extension) to the folder /Library/Spotlight.

-Similarly, to preview files created by some third party applications, or files using a third party file format, you need to install a Quick Look plugin (or you will only see a plain text version of the found files).
+Similarly, to preview files created by some third party applications, or files using a third party file format, you need to install a Quick Look plugin (either a Quick Look generator, or a Quick Look extension).
+Without such a plugin, you will only see a plain text version of the found files.
 Some applications are bundled with such a plugin, so you just need to install these applications to the Applications folder.
-But you may instead have to install a standalone Quick Look plugin (a file with with a . qlgenerator filename extension) to the folder /Library/QuickLook
+But you may instead have to install a standalone Quick Look generator (a file with with a . qlgenerator filename extension) to the folder /Library/QuickLook.

 Here are some third party Spotlight or Quick Look plugins for some common file formats.
 Please contact us if you know some other ones that should be listed here.